Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Methods and Materials

 Of the 630 patients, 611 have preoperative scans comprising of four structural MRI scans: T1, post-contrast gadolinium enhanced T1 (T1-GD), T2-weighted, and T2 fluid attenuated inversion recovery (FLAIR).
 A subset of these patients also have diffusion tensor imaging (DTI) and dynamic susceptibility contrast (DSC) scans.
 The DTI scans have 4 derivative volumes: tensor's trace, axial diffusivity, readial diffusivity and fractional anisotropy \cite{RN8}.
 The DSC scans have 3 derivative volumes: peak height, percentage signal recovery, and an automated proxy to the relative cerebral blood volumes \cite{RN8}.
 There are 291 patients that have the MGMT promoter methylation status available, of these there are 262 who have the corresponding pre-operative scans with 151 not methylated and 111 methylated.
 The provided images used were already converted from the DICOM format into the Neuroimaging Informatics Technology Initiative (NIfTI) format, following the processing protocol of the Brain Tumor Segmentation (BraTS) challenge \cite{RN8}.
 This preprocessing included de-identification, de-facing, re-orientation of images to the left-posterior superior coordinate system, registration and resampling to an isotropic resolution of 1 $mm^2$ based on the SRI common anatomical atlas, and an N4 bias field correction \cite{RN8}.
 Additionally segmentation masks are provided for 3 tumor subregions, the enhancing tumor, necrotic tumor core and the edematous tissue.
 These masks were automatically generated with some manual refinement where needed.

-From the full cohort, 262 patients and their imaging were considered for this study.
-These correspond to the patients that have a pre-operative base scan and the MGMT methylation status available.
-For the structural imaging modalities the full 262 patients are used, while for the DTI and DSC volumes, there are 218 and 189 patients respectively.
+From the full cohort, 240 patients and their imaging were selected for this study.
+These correspond to the patients that have a pre-operative base scan and the MGMT methylation status available, minus 22 that were dropped due to how the training datasets between different modalities were split.
+For the structural imaging modalities the 240 patients are used, while for the DTI and DSC volumes, there are 208 and 189 patients respectively.
 Of the patients with a DSC perfusion scan, 108 are not methylated and 81 are methylated, and for those with DTI scans 127 are not methylated and 91 are methylated.